General Chemistry · Unit 04

 4.2 Light, Wavelength, Frequency, and Photon Energy

 Light is how we know what electrons are doing inside atoms.
 Understanding wavelength, frequency, and energy is the foundation for understanding Bohr levels and electron configuration.
-If this feels shaky, slow down here, because the rest of the unit depends on it.
+If you are confused here, slow down — the rest of the unit depends on it.

 Light travels as a wave and also comes in discrete packets called photons.
 Two properties describe any light wave: